 If a WCG-A awarded apprentice wishes to decline an award, the Sponsor must maintain a written record of the award amount that is declined and the reason it was declined.
-This may occur, for example, when an apprentice is awarded a very small award and wishes to retain flexibility for future terms of eligibility.
+This may occur, for example, when an apprentice is awarded a very small award and wishes to retain flexibility for Quarters of Eligibility Remaining (QER's).